Unity-Technologies/ml-agents/docs/Training-Domain-Randomization.md

 :-------------------------:|:-------------------------:
 ![](images/3dball_small.png)  |  ![](images/3dball_big.png)

-## Introducing Generalization Using Reset Parameters
+## Introducing Domain Randomization Using Reset Parameters

 To enable variations in the environments, we implemented `Reset Parameters`.
 `Reset Parameters` are `Academy.Instance.FloatProperties` that are used only when